-NBAA employs the arts as a learning vehicle to assist disadvantaged and disenfranchised individuals, particularly where they run the risk of civil law infringement, using the wide ranging creative skills and social experiences of the company.
+NBAA employs the arts as a learning vehicle to assist disadvantaged and disenfranchised individuals, particularly where they run the risk of civil law infringement, using the creative skills and social experiences of the membership.

 NBAA membership is open to Black artists, cultural activists and those who facilitate and enable their work.